verboEse/ansible-sshd/README.md

 will be reflected in the resulting configuration file.
 The use of `sshd_match_*` variant is deprecated and no longer recommended.

+**Important:** OpenSSH processes `Match` blocks in the order they appear in the configuration file.
+If a catch-all `Match all` block appears before more specific `Match` blocks (e.g., `Match User alice`, `Match Group admins`), the specific blocks will never be reached and their settings will not be applied.

+This role automatically ensures that any `Match all` blocks (where `Condition: "all"`) are rendered **after** all specific Match blocks in the generated configuration file.
+This guarantees that specific Match conditions are evaluated first, and the catch-all block only applies as a fallback.
+This ordering is applied regardless of the order you define the Match blocks in your playbook variables.

 #### sshd_backup

 When set to *false*, the original `sshd_config` file is not backed up.
 Default